Wat Pho: Thai massage

 The temple is considered the first public university of Thailand, teaching students in the fields of religion, science, and literature through murals and sculptures.
 A school for traditional medicine and massage was established at the temple in 1955, and now offers four courses in Thai medicine: Thai pharmacy, Thai medical practice, Thai midwifery, and Thai massage.
 This, the Wat Pho Thai Traditional Medical and Massage School, is the first school of Thai medicine approved by the Thai Ministry of Education, and one of the earliest massage schools.
 It remains the national headquarters and the center of education of traditional Thai medicine and massage to this day.
 Courses on Thai massage are held in Wat Pho, and these may last a few weeks to a year.
-Two pavilions at the eastern edge of the Wat Pho compound are used as classrooms for practising Thai traditional massage and herbal massage, and visitors can received massage treatment here for a fee.
+Two pavilions at the eastern edge of the Wat Pho compound are used as classrooms for practising Thai traditional massage and herbal massage, and visitors can receive massage treatment here for a fee.
 The Thai massage or Nuad Thai taught at Wat Pho has been included in UNESCO's list of Intangible Cultural Heritage, and Wat Pho has trained more than 200,000 massage therapists who practice in 145 countries.

 There are many medical inscriptions and illustrations placed in various buildings around the temple complex, some of which serve as instructions for Thai massage therapists, particularly those in the north medical pavilion.
 They were inscribed by scholars during the reign of King Rama III.
 Among these are 60 inscribed plaques, 30 each for the front and back of human body, showing pressure points used in traditional Thai massage.
 These therapeutic points and energy pathways, known as sen, with explanations given on the walls next to the plaques.